What happens after you've applied for the Alternative Dispute Resolution (ADR) service?

-The contact forms on the website are just to get your contact details and some basic information to start the process.
+The contact forms on the website for ADR are simply to get your contact details and some basic information to start the process.

-After we receive that contact form from you we will send out an ADR pack which includes a full application form.
+After we receive the contact form from you, we will send out an ADR pack which includes a full application form.
 This will be sent by post or email depending on your preferred method of communication.

 A copy of your application and evidence will be sent to the business.